geo-ant/roxygen/Readme.md

 {}
 ```

 ## Considerations

 It's a [long standing issue](https://github.com/rust-lang/rust/issues/57525)
 whether and how to add this capability to `rustdoc`.
 Firstly, there's no
-general consensus on how exactly to do this, but I have seen the way that this
+general consensus on how exactly to document function parameters.
+However,
-crate does it a lot.
+I have seen the way that this crate does it used a lot (with minor variations).
 Secondly, the standard library [doesn't need this](https://github.com/rust-lang/rust/issues/57525#issuecomment-453633783)
 style of documentation at all.
 So before you stick this macro on every function,
 consider: